endreszabo/blog/content/blog/2018-04-18_ebp023_shipping-logs-to-logz-io-service.md

 Date: 2018-04-17T09:43:18
 ---

 Some of you may have heard of [Logz.io](https://logz.io/), a yet-another-company that provides *ELK as a Service*.
 Their marketing is quite good, they have great newsletters, tutorials and webcasts, so I thought to myself to let's check 'em out.
-After registration you are taken to the wiki entry that lets you configure your stuff to ship your logs logz.io ingest servers.
-While it looks pretty comprehensive, they evidently missed out the good old Unix player here, `syslog-ng`.
+After registration you are taken to the wiki entry that lets you configure your gear to ship your logs logz.io ingest servers.
+While the wiki looks pretty comprehensive, they evidently missed out the good old Unix player here, `syslog-ng`.
 Seeing configuration guides for all these "next-gen", "cloud-native", "serverless" totally hyped piece of craps without mentioning `syslog-ng` at all I feel being kinda old school.

 So this post is the missing manual on how to ship logs to logz.io using `syslog-ng`.<!--more-->